RadicalZephyr/bitburner-todos/TO_TRY_WITH_TUCKER.md

 # Ideas of tasks to try with Tucker

+## Fill out the README with better "how to use this repo" instructions

+Include fixing the alias for "bootstrapping" the repo by renaming the bootstrap script that is built by Github Actions.

 ## Find the most file with the most complex code

 Suggest a refactoring to make it more readable and testable.